apache/apisix/doc/plugins/authz-keycloak.md

 ### Client ID and Secret

-The `client_id` attribute is needed to identify the plugin when interacting with Keycloak.
+The plugin needs the `client_id` attribute to identify itself when interacting with Keycloak.
+For backwards compatibility, you can still use the `audience` attribute as well instead.
+The plugin prefers `client_id` over `audience` if both are configured.

+The plugin always needs the `client_id` or `audience` to specify the context in which Keycloak should evaluate permissions.

-If the access is confidential, the `client_secret` attribute needs to contain the client secret.
+If `lazy_load_paths` is `true` then the plugin additionally needs to obtain an access token for itself from Keycloak.
+In this case, if the client access to Keycloak is confidential, the plugin needs the `client_secret` attribute as well.

 ### Policy Enforcement Mode